4d/4d-for-ios/website/translated_docs/pt/Relations-N-to-one-relations.md

 <div markdown="1" style="text-align: center; margin-top: 20px; margin-bottom: 20px">
 <a class="button"
-href="https://github.com/4d-for-ios/tutorial-ManyToOneRelations/releases/latest/download/tutorial-ManyToOneRelations.zip">MANY TO ONE STARTER PROJECT</a>
+href="https://github.com/4d-for-ios/tutorial-ManyToOneRelations/releases/latest/download/tutorial-ManyToOneRelations.zip">PROJETO STARTER N para UM</a>
 </div>

 Here we want to display the category for each task in the detail form of your generated app.
 To do so, open the **StarteriOSProject** from **Open > Mobile Project...**